To showcase cherries in their prime, I try to make at least 1 cherry dessert each summer. Cherry pie is typically my default.

-But this year I had a hard time deciding on a cherry dessert, so I asked you in my latest recipe testing post and on Instagram which you prefer: (1) streusel-topped crisp or (2) biscuit-topped cobbler.
+But this year I had a hard time deciding on a cherry dessert, so I asked you in my latest recipe testing post which you prefer: (1) streusel-topped crisp or (2) biscuit-topped cobbler.
 The results were pretty even, but the majority swayed toward crisp.
 There’s a lot of love out there for cobbler, but nothing can live up to heaps of oatmeal streusel.
 Biscuits will never be streusel.

 MORE CHERRY DESSERTS

 Cherry crisp is really simple, but delivers impressive flavor and texture.
 Here’s why cherry crisp is so easy:

 - No need to mess with pie dough: no rolling anything out, waiting for it to chill, or stressing over a pie dough cracking.
 That’s another reason why we love strawberry crisp and apple crisp too!

 - You only need 2 bowls: 1 for fruit, 1 for topping.
 Mix both components separately then layer into a dish and bake.